dstw/dstw.github.io/_posts/2025-06-06-debugging-ci-pipeline.markdown

 ---

-## 🧩 Bonus Fix: Don't Copy Everything Blindly
+## Extra: Don't Copy Everything Blindly

 To avoid copying test files, `.git`, or random unneeded files, we added a `.dockerignore`: